wiredtiger/wiredtiger/src/docs/rts-new.md

 Eviction doesn't directly interact with RTS in any special way, but it's worth pointing out that RTS is likely to generate a large number of both clean and dirty pages, causing some amount of extra cache pressure.
-The clean pages aren't a big deal, but the dirty pages will need to be written out, causing a potentially large amount of I/O and the potential for application threads to be forced into doing eviction work.
+The clean pages can be evicted trivially, but the dirty pages will need to be written out, causing a potentially large amount of I/O and the potential for application threads to be forced into doing eviction work.
 Eviction triggers and targets apply the same way during RTS as they do at any other time.